TsangRealEstate/TsangRealEstateMain/client/README.md

 ## Deployment

 This app is configured for deployment on Netlify.
 You can use the provided `netlify.toml` for custom build settings.

-## Contributing

-Pull requests and suggestions are welcome!
-Please fork the repository and use a feature branch.
-Issues and feature requests are also appreciated.

-## License

-[Specify your license here, e.g., MIT]

-**Note:**
-- This README is based on a partial scan of the `client` directory.
-- For a more comprehensive guide, explore the full repo: [client directory on GitHub](https://github.com/Asin-Junior-Honore/TsangRealEstate/tree/p2/client).

-Let me know if you want to add project-specific sections like API documentation or feature walkthroughs!